YOUNG: Close, but no cigars: Boston-area sports year in review

 The Bruins as currently assembled are pretty good, certainly not great, and seem on a downward trend since the team that played for a Cup just two-and-a-half years ago.
 A year after bowing to the Blues in seven games on Garden ice in June 2019, the Bruins lost to the eventual-champion Lightning in the Toronto “bubble” in the second round of the playoffs, and a year after that did the same thing, falling to a less-talented Islanders team by dropping four of the last five contests in the six-game series.

-With the current NHL season on hold, the Bruins are currently 14-10-2, and are already 14 points behind the Lightning in the Atlantic Division, although Boston has played four fewer games because of quirks in the schedule.
+With the current NHL season just getting back on track after a COVID-related hiatus, the Bruins are currently 14-10-2, and are already 14 points behind the Lightning in the Atlantic Division, although Boston has played four fewer games because of quirks in the schedule.
 If this holds, the Bruins could very well miss the postseason for the first time since 2016, and even if they do manage to get into the playoffs, a first- or second-round exit seems very likely, given the current Bruins talent level and lack of premier up-and-coming players.

 It just feels vaguely like we’re reverting to the dark days of Bruins hockey from 1992 through the Cup year of 2011, a 20-year period that saw Boston fail to get out of the second round on a yearly basis (and eight times getting rubbed out in the opening round), and even missed out on the playoffs entirely five other times.